 Pay per click is expensive

 How do you get your videos to be watched?
 First off, define your audience.
 Are you speaking to adults, teens, or youth?
 Once you define your audience, next you can define your message.
 Videos that stand out are either funny, inspirational, or touching.
+Video marketing is a form of visual marketing and is very effective at capturing Internet users’ attention.
 So you need to decide what type of story you are going to tell, then attach that to your business or whatever product or service that you are selling.

 Try news jacking.

 To get out ahead of the curve, try and get in on a big news event or story early on.
 Become a news item to make your video marketing successful.
 Be a front-runner on the story and you have a higher chance of coming up on Google when people search for that topic.
 Then, you can be a news item that people want to share.
 By getting attached to a news item, small business owners can increase their chances of taking their videos viral.

 Outline your story.

 Write an outline and have your story organized before you start filming.
 Write out what you are going to tell.
 If you have your story organized, it is easier to pick up the camera and start recording.
 Ultimately, your video will be more efficient if you have an outline written before filming begins.

 Believe it or not, some videos will be entertaining or catchy but not include a call to action, so in that case, the video is just a funny or inspirational video and not a marketing opportunity.
 Include a call to action such as asking viewers to share your video, use a coupon, or click through to your store.
 Without a call to action, the purpose of the video marketing can fall flat.